Introduction

 Warning

 The variable must be initialized at the time, otherwise it will be nil.
-It is recommended to initialize such variables in the init() function.
-Since these are called with an autoinit.
+It is recommended to initialize such variables in the init() function, since these are called with the autoinit property when set to true.

 Tables / Arrays

-Tables are the only data structure available in Lua that helps to create arrays and dictionaries.
-Tables have no fixed size and can grow based on our need.
+Tables are the only data structure available in LUA that creates a format similar to Arrays and Dictionaries in other programming languages.
+Tables have no fixed size and can grow based on the programmer's need.

 --Examples: